icub-tech-iit/icub-forward-kinematics-inspection/README.md

 ```

 ### 🔘 Run the project
-Running the project requires loading the URDF model of iCub 2.5, provided in the repository.
+Running the project requires loading the URDF model of iCub 2.0, 2.5, or 2.7, all provided in the repository.

 To run the project, you can use the script `test.sh`, which provides 4 joint configurations.